 Aloo Keema Matar is a wonderfully simple, yet comforting Indian recipe made with ground meat, potatoes and peas, that you can definitely try out with kids.

-Before I get to my recipe for Keema Alu Matar, here is an email I received over the weekend from a long time reader:
+Before I get to my recipe for Aloo Keema Matar, here is an email I received over the weekend from a long time reader: